Special Application Solutions

 Our industry-proven install base for control and isolation valves up to 96” includes wind tunnel flow and pressure control, launch pad vibration, and sound suppression.
 Aerospace safety-critical applications, including NASA mobile launchers, launch pads, rocket engine test stands for fuel and oxidant loading, venting, and purge systems along with ground support systems for distribution and storage make up a significant portion of our aerospace installations.

-SCORE VALVES has experience with sea water, brine, and recycle water applications including desalination facilities, drilling rig topsides fire suppression systems, tailings ponds, and cooling recycle water containing a high chloride content.
+SCORE VALVES has experience with seawater, brine, and recycled water applications including desalination facilities, drilling rig topsides fire suppression systems, tailings ponds, and cooling recycle water containing a high chloride content.
 Valve material selection and processing require special consideration for general corrosion, pitting, and chloride stress corrosion cracking resistances.
 Valves materials used for these processes include alloy 20, duplex, super duplex, super austenitic, nickel-aluminum-bronze, Monel®, and Inconel® with component materials selected for optimal application performance.
-Customers include Pertrobras in Brazil, Talisman in Malaysia, North Sea installations, and the oil and gas industry.
+Customers include Pertrobras in Brazil, Talisman in Malaysia, North Sea installations, and various companies from the oil and gas industry.

 TRICENTRIC® valves are designed for temperatures up to 1,500°F and higher.

-The valve’s all-metal, robust construction and metal-to-metal unique geometric design provides tight shut-off without any jamming—even at large temperature differentials.
+The valve’s all-metal, robust construction and metal-to-metal unique geometric design provides a tight shut-off without any jamming—even at large temperature differentials.
 The selection of materials and design options is determined according to temperature, media, and pressure conditions.
 Extended bonnets are typically used above 975°F to ensure effective packing sealing.
-Installed valve high-temperature materials include: CF8H, CF8MH, CF8CH, CY-40, and CW6MC; up to 84”, CL300 size.
+High-temperature materials include CF8H, CF8MH, CF8CH, CY-40, and CW6MC; up to 84”, CL300 size.

-SCORE TRICENTRIC® Reduced Port valves can be constructed in wafer, lugged, double flanged, or buttweld styles using all available wrought and cast materials and any combination of trim materials and valve options.
+SCORE TRICENTRIC® Reduced Port valves can be constructed in wafer, lugged, double flanged, or buttweld styles using all available wrought and cast materials with any combination of trim materials and valve options.

 TRICENTRIC® offers the following solutions:

-• Energized Seals/ O-rings: are incorporated to provide a pressure seal to mitigate particulate migration into bearing areas.
+• Energized seals and O-rings are incorporated to provide a pressure seal to mitigate particulate migration into bearing areas.

-• Bearing Purge/ Lubrication: Incorporates a fluid passage through the body to a lantern ring between the packing and bearing.
+• Bearing purge and lubrication ports incorporate a fluid passage through the body to a lantern ring between the packing and bearing.
 This fluid passage flushes any media or contaminants from the bearing areas to maintain proper bearing operation.

-• Outboard Bearing Design: Applied where severe service conditions are such that bearing wear and binding are likely to occur but the options of bearing protection and bearing purge/lubrication will not effectively overcome this problem or cannot be applied due to temperature, abrasiveness or purge/lubrication fluid compatibility issues.
+• Outboard bearing designs are applied in severe service conditions in which bearing wear and binding are likely to occur but the options of bearing protection and bearing purge/lubrication will not effectively overcome this problem or cannot be applied due to temperature, abrasiveness, or purge/lubrication fluid compatibility issues.
 Outboard bearings are installed outside the pressure envelope (packing) thereby making them unaffected by media fluid composition.
-Design, materials and details of construction are application specific
+Design, materials, and details of construction are application-specific.

 Specialty Control options are available for the TRICENTRIC® valve including:

-• Controlled orifice port/disc design: to provide a specific minimum or maximum flow condition.
+• Controlled orifice port and disc designs provide a specific minimum or maximum flow condition.

-• Control Cartridges: to provide linear flow curve.
+• Control cartridges can provide a linear flow curve.

-• Splined Disc connection: to ensure mechanical integrity in high vibration/ noise/ pressure drop services.
+• Splined disc connections are available to ensure mechanical integrity in services with high vibration, noise, and/or pressure drops.

-Erosion resistant options are available for TRICENTRIC® valves to resist the 4 principle types of erosion:
+Erosion-resistant options are available for TRICENTRIC® valves to resist the 4 principal types of erosion:

-• High liquid velocity impingement (high velocity gas is dangerous only if droplets of liquid or solids are present).
+4. High liquid velocity impingement (high-velocity gas is dangerous only if droplets of liquid or solids are present).

 With the exception of erosive corrosion, a high degree of hardness is required to resist erosive conditions.
-For erosive corrosion, where the surface oxide layer, typical of stainless steels, is eroded and subsequent corrosion takes place, more noble materials must be used, such as monel, hast or inconel.
+For erosive corrosion, where the surface oxide layer, typical of stainless steels, is eroded and subsequent corrosion takes place, more noble materials must be used, such as Monel®, Hastelloy®, or Inconel®.

-Hardsurfacing of specific or all component surfaces when required, based on application details, is available using HVOF, flame spray or welding processes for deposition of cobalt alloy 21, cobalt alloy 6 or other erosion resistant materials.
-Hardsufacing may also be required for nonstandard conditions including: high cycling; throttling; high vibration; quick closure or high thermal cycling/ ramping.
+Hard surfacing of component surfaces—when required based on the application details—is available using HVOF, flame spray, or welding processes for deposition of cobalt alloy 21, cobalt alloy 6, or other erosion-resistant materials.
+Hard surfacing may also be required for non-standard conditions including high cycling, throttling, high vibration, quick closure, or high thermal cycling or ramping.

-TRICENTRIC® valves are available as reduced pressure class where the internal components design has a lower ASME class rating than the body shell ASME class rating.
-The valve internals ASME rating is based on the standard design, differential pressure rating and not on limitations or reductions based on material selection.
+TRICENTRIC® valves are available as a reduced pressure class where the internal component design has a lower ASME class rating than the body shell ASME class rating.
+The valve internals ASME rating is based on the standard design and differential pressure rating, and not on limitations or reductions based on material selection.

 Applications:

-• Code or standards requirements of increased body shell pressure class.
+• Code or standard requirements that cause an increased body shell pressure class.

 Benefits: